MBernAca/PecubeGUI_Doc/docs/source/runPecube.rst

 Providing input parameters
 --------------------------

-.. tabbed:: Topography tab
+.. tabbed:: Tab1

     I present in this section all kind of widgets you could find in PecubeGUI.
 When providing the project name, you will automatically be directed to the first tab that      presents the “Topography parameters” (Figure 3).
 All the default values of the input parameters are shown, so that you do not need to provide them if you want to keep these default values.
 If you wish to change a parameter, simply click on the text box, and write your value.
     PecubeGUI offers the possibility to simply load topographic file(s) from (1) a csv file containing one column of elevation, or (2) output files from a spm to be read by Pecube (see Pecube user guide – “Topography parameters”).
 For that purpose, click on ‘load file(s)…’ (Figure 3) will allow you to select the files to load.
 A window pops up and Figure 4 shows an example, where files from iSOSIA (Egholm et al., 2011) have been loaded.

   .. figure:: ../images/spm_loader.png